Medically reviewed by Drugs.com. Last updated on Apr 17, 2023.

 - This medicine is a strong pain drug that can put you at risk for addiction, abuse, and misuse.
 Misuse or abuse of fentanyl transdermal patch can lead to overdose and death.
 Talk with your doctor.

 - Many drugs interact with fentanyl transdermal patch and can raise the chance of side effects like deadly breathing problems.
-Talk with your doctor and pharmacist to make sure it is safe to use this medicine with all of your drugs.
+Talk with your doctor and pharmacist to make sure it is safe to use fentanyl transdermal patch with all of your drugs.

 - Do not take with alcohol or products that have alcohol.
 Unsafe and sometimes deadly effects may happen.